snowplow/snowplowanalytics.com/_posts/2019-02-18-snowplow-r113-filitosa-real-time-pipeline-improvements/index.md

 - `http_requests_total`: the total count of requests
 - `http_request_duration_seconds`: the time spent handling requests

-Which you'll be able to slice and dice by endpoint, method and/or response code.
+You will be able to slice and dice the metrics by endpoint, method and/or response code.

 Additional information will also be available, such as the Java and Scala versions as well as the version of the Scala Stream Collector artifact.